MA86/WebSurveyForm/README.md

-# Web Survey Form:
+# Survey Form Webpage:
-Built a survey form for the web.
+Built a survey form webpage.

 # Technologies Used:
 HTML, CSS, and Flexbox.